- Typical offer:

-- Research methods and analysis techniques that you would like to use or develop as a Masters student
+- What research methods and analysis techniques would you like to use or develop as a student on the MSc?

-- Explain how your research interests fit with the areas of research expertise in the School of Psychology.
-Be sure to state the names of academics within the School that, given the opportunity, you would like to work with.
-If possible, indicate more than one research interest and indicate your preference for each of them.
-(Please note, however, that if you are offered a place on the course, we will contact you about identifying relevant, available supervisors before the course commences.
-When allocating a supervisor, we will take your preferences into account, but there are a number of other factors we consider, so your supervisor may not be one of the academics you have listed.)
+- Please state the names of three academics within the School that, given the opportunity, you would like to work with.
+Please note: If you are offered a place on the MSc, we will contact you about identifying relevant, available supervisors before the course starts.
+When allocating a supervisor, we will take your preferences into account, but there are a number of other factors we consider, so your supervisor may not be one of the academics you have listed.

 Examples of research interests in the School can be found on the following webpages: